abender/needham-schroeder/README.md

 See [wikipedia/Needham-Schroeder_protocol](http://en.wikipedia.org/wiki/Needham%E2%80%93Schroeder_protocol) for a description of the symmetric key exchange protocol.

+The library has been tested with Debian/Linux Systems and OS X.

 ## Usage

 * Checkout the Git-repository, go to the main directory and run `make` to build the library.